phpcompose/compose/docs/http-pipeline.md

 ## Error Handling

 Compose wraps the pipeline in Laminas' error handling middleware.
-Configure the error renderer by overriding the `templates` map for error views or by adding entries to `error_listeners`.
+Configure the error renderer by overriding the `template` map for error views or by adding entries to `error_listeners`.
 In debug mode (`debug => true`) the framework renders a verbose error template from `templates/error/debug.phtml`.

 If no middleware generates a response, `NotFoundMiddleware` produces a 404 page.
 Customize it by providing your own middleware via configuration or by replacing the service mapping for `Compose\Support\Error\NotFoundMiddleware`.